nuagenetworks/vspkdoc/_sources/v5_0/nuuplinkconnection.rst.txt

 - ``associated_bgp_neighbor_id``: UUID of BGP Neighbor associated to the Uplink which will be used for Bootstrap.
 This is mandatory if a secondaryAddress is defined.

 - ``associated_underlay_name``: The display name of the Underlay instance associated with this uplink connection.

-- ``associated_vsc_profile_id``: The ID of the infrastructure VSC profile this is associated with this instance of a vlan or vlan template.

 - ``auxiliary_link``: Make this uplink an auxiliary one that will only come up when all other uplinks are disconnected or can't perform their role.